GaneshWiz07/SMARTCHEF-AI/README.md

 ## 🙏 Acknowledgments

-- TheMealDB for the recipe database
+- TheMealDB for the free, unlimited recipe database
-- Edamam for nutrition API
+- Edamam for recipe search and nutrition analysis APIs
-- Hugging Face for AI capabilities
+- Groq for fast, reliable AI meal plan generation
-- Open Food Facts for nutrition data
+- Firebase for authentication
 - All open-source contributors

 ## 📧 Contact